Global Entrepreneurship Week 2012 was held in Israel in November 2012.

 Here is a short clip from Meir Shoef's lecture during Global Entrepreneurship Week 2012:

-I would like to mention here that the Yad Mordechai school participates in the Making a Change program - a global program that encourages social change.
-In Israel, the program is sponsored by Shari Arison.
+The Yad Mordechai school participates in the Design for Change program - a global program that encourages the creation of social change.
+In Israel, the program is sponsored by Mrs. Shari Arison.

 Yad Mordechai won first place among the schools with an agricultural farm project, and the students represented the school in India.

-The crops from the farm project are donated to Fat Meir's kitchen as thanks for the sandwiches they receive daily.
+The crops from the farm project are donated to Fat Meir's kitchen as a token of appreciation and thanks for the sandwiches they receive every day.

-Here is a video produced by the school and the Making a Change association, which talks about Meir's project, the students' Agricultural Farm project and the link between the two:
+Here is a video produced by the school and the Design for Change association, which talks about Meir's project, the students' Agricultural Farm project and the link between the two:

 Galit Zamler, Entrepreneurship for Kids Developer

-4th-grade students participated in a hands-on meeting about teamwork, in order to learn about the importance of teamwork to achieve the desired outcomes in a project, and also about the importance of preserving individual thought in the face of peer-pressure.
+Fourth graders participated in an experiential encounter on the subject of teamwork, in order to learn about the importance of cooperation between the team members to achieve the desired results, and on the other hand the importance of preserving individual thought in the face of peer pressure.

 Noah, Founder of Tal Shel Tikva